Maintaining your upholstered furniture and cleaning them regularly will not only make them look more attractive but will also prolong its life.

 Your vacuum cleaner may be able to get half of it, as your pet’s hair tends to stick to the upholstery, which makes the task rather difficult.

-Yet, there’s a much simpler and more efficient way to remove all that fur–and that is by using a pair of rubber gloves to rake it off the surface.
+Yet, there’s a much simpler and more efficient way to remove all that fur–and that is by using a pair of nitrile gloves to rake it off the surface.

 Rubber is usually sticky and easily creates friction, so if you rake in one direction, you’ll pretty much be able to get all of it in under minutes.